axelarnetwork/webdocs/docs/resources/testnet-releases.md

 AXL | 100 AXL | 10 AXL | 0.1 AXL
 UST | 100 UST | 10 UST | 0.1 UST
 LUNA | 1 LUNA | 0.1 LUNA | 0.001 LUNA

+# Transaction Fees

+The Network will assess a processing fee of __0.1%__ percent on any transaction through the protocol.
+For example, a transfer of 100 of asset X from Chain Y to Chain Z will result in 99.9 of token X in the destination address (specified by the user) on Chain Z.

+Additionally, users should be prepared to pay for any transaction fees assessed by the source chain when transferring funds into a deposit account.
+These fees are typically in the form of native tokens in that chain.